-Accreditation is a hallmark of student groups that adhere to a variety of important criteria.
-As a result of accreditation, groups have access to a wide range of benefits.
+Accreditation is a seal of approval for student groups that meet a number of important criteria.
+As a result of accreditation, groups receive various benefits.

 Benefits of Accreditation